A key factor in succeeding in your first job is to set clear goals, and that begins with understanding the expectations of the role you’ve accepted.

 Even if you feel like you got a clear understanding of your job role in the hiring process, it’s a good idea to meet with your manager right away to go over it again.
 This is the time to ask questions to make sure you align your expectations with theirs so that you’re moving in the right direction toward achieving your goals from the start.

-Identify areas where your skills, talents and experience are best utilized.
-Voicing an interest and desire to grow and expand to other positions and opportunities can foster a sense of trust between you and your manager.
-Your manager can become the catalyst for you to be considered for a future project, especially one you are passionate about.
+During your meeting, identify areas where your skills, talents and experience can be best used.
+Voice your interest in growing with the company and what other positions and opportunities you might be passionate about.
+A candid discussion can foster a sense of trust between you and your manager that could result in them advocating for you for future projects.

-“Choose the positives: to be excellent, to be of service to others, to be a constant learner and to celebrate your successes and the success of others along the way,” says Eddie.
+In short, choose to be excellent, to be of service to others, to be a constant learner and to celebrate your successes and the success of others along the way.

 As you transition to your new job, consider these eight steps to choosing a health insurance plan.